OFS/ofs.github.io/docs/hw/f2000x/dev_guides/afu_dev/ug_dev_afu_ofs_f2000x.md

 ```

-If you are using a different platform, refer to the documentation for your platform to download the FIM images onto your Agilex® SoC Attach Platform.
+If you are using a different platform, refer to the documentation for your platform to download the FIM images onto your Agilex™ SoC Attach Platform.

 ### **2.8.
 Set up required Environment Variables**